joshmcfayden/hep-application-tips/_episodes/01-preface.md

 # Luck

-Some people are brilliant and write brilliant proposals, but almost everyone luck plays a large part in being successful on these applications!
+Some people are brilliant and write brilliant proposals, but for almost everyone luck plays a large part in being successful on these applications!

 ## Personal examples of being lucky
 - I was very lucky